-A chronic, long-term infection in the ear may have less severe symptoms than an acute infection.
-It may go unnoticed and untreated for a long time.
+Symptoms of a chronic ear infection may be less severe than symptoms of an acute infection.
+The problem may go unnoticed and untreated for a long time.

 Symptoms may include:

-Note: Symptoms may persists or come and go, and may occur in one or both ears.
+Symptoms may continue or come and go.
+They may occur in one or both ears.

 The health care provider will examine the ears.
 This may reveal:

 - Air bubbles in the middle ear

 - Thick fluid in the middle ear